 The Department of Public Safety (DPS) provides uniformed security officers on campus, along with Telecommunications staff who are available by phone, at all times of the day and night.
 Department members regularly patrol campus on foot and in cruisers, and they respond to emergencies.
 Public Safety reports to the Executive Vice President for Finance and Administration.
 Public Safety officers do not act in the capacity of sworn law enforcement and don't have the power to make arrests but work closely with local law-enforcement agencies.
 Public Safety officers have the authority to stop individuals on campus and to request identification.
 They also can issue parking tickets and notices against trespass.

-The department's staff includes the interim director of Public Safety, one associate director of Public Safety, a telecommunications manager and technical support specialist, three full-time sergeants, a part-time investigator, a part-time emergency management coordinator, an administrative assistant, 12 full-time patrol officers, a telecommunications staff (with five full-time, two part-time, and one on-call employee), seasonal Midd Rides drivers, and an on-call special-events staff.
+The Department of Public Safety's Access and Parking Services can be contacted by phone, 443-5625.
+The lobby will be closed due to COVID protocols.
+There is a public phone at the front entrance of the building.
+The department's staff includes the interim director of Public Safety, one associate director of Public Safety, a telecommunications manager and technical support specialist, three full-time sergeants, a part-time investigator, an administrative assistant, 12 full-time patrol officers, and telecommunications staff (three full-time and two part-time).
+Middlebury Public Safety also utilizes on-call special-events staff and contracted security services when needed.

 Public Safety maintains three fully equipped vehicles, which the officers use (in addition to patrolling on foot and bike) to patrol the College's main campus buildings and grounds.
 Officers carry radios and are certified in CPR, first aid, and Automated External Defibrillator (AED) use.
+The officers are also trained in the use of Narcan.
 They attend workshops and training seminars relevant to campus security and safety.
 Additionally, many in Public Safety have extensive prior experiences in law enforcement, safety, security work, and emergency medical and fire response.